silverwind/droppy/README.md

 $ [sudo] npm install -g droppy
 $ droppy start
 ```

-droppy's home folder will be created in `~/.droppy` unless the `--home` switch is provided.
+To store configuration and files, these two directories will be used:

+- `~/.droppy`: configuration directory.
+Override with `--configdir`.
+- `~/.droppy/files`: files directory.
+Override with `--filesdir`.

-By default the server listens on [http://localhost:8989/](http://localhost:8989/).
+By default, the server listens on [http://localhost:8989/](http://localhost:8989/).
 On first startup, a prompt for username and password for the first account will appear.

 ### Configuration
 Run `droppy config` to edit `config/config.json`, which is created with these defaults: